-- 6.1.
-Events within the City's jurisdictional area, which may in any way require the services of the City, have implications for public safety, the environment and local communities and which occur in a public and/or private place as contemplated in the City's Events by-law and the Safety at Sports and Recreational Events Act, 2010(Act No. 2 of 2010). - 6.2.
-Organisations and/or any of the spheres of government and across the event spectrum (cultural, business, sport etc.) and in private sector venues which impact on the public resources and have implications for community public safety and the environment. - 6.3.
-Sporting, cultural and business events which may or may not impact on City Services but could have a significant impact on the City's objectives for tourism, events and marketing. - 6.4.
+- 7.1.
+Events within the City's jurisdictional area, which may in any way require the services of the City, have implications for public safety, the environment and local communities and which occur in a public and/or private place as contemplated in the City's Events By-law, 2009 as amended, and the Safety at Sports and Recreational Events Act, 2010 (Act No. 2 of 2010). - 7.2.
+Organisations and any of the spheres of government and across the event spectrum (cultural, business, sport etc.) and in private sector venues which impact on the public resources and have implications for community public safety and the environment. - 7.3.
+Sporting, cultural and business events which may or may not impact on City Services but could have a significant impact on the City's objectives for tourism, events and marketing. - 7.4.
 Events which are hosted in conjunction with neighbouring municipalities.
-These events will be subject to a formalised agreement between the City of Cape Town and the neighbouring municipality/ies.
+These events will be subject to a formalised agreement between the City and the neighbouring municipalities.
 Where events, hosted in the jurisdictional areas of neighbouring municipalities, impact on the City infrastructure the City will engage with the municipality to manage the impact on the City's infrastructure.
-Such engagement will be subject to formalised agreements between the City of Cape Town and the respective municipalities. - 6.5.
-The City's Events Policy does not apply to public gatherings and demonstrations as defined in the Regulation of Gatherings Act, 1993 (Act No. 205 of 1993) - 6.6.
-The City's Events Policy does not apply to workshops and meetings organised by City departments. - 6.7.
-The City's Events Policy does not apply to private or community functions which: - 6.7.1. do not require the services of the City, - 6.7.2. do not have implications for public safety, the environment and local communities.
-This must be verified by the event permit department. - 6.7.3. comply with all applicable legislation. - 6.8.
-The City of Cape Town does not contribute financial support to specific political party events.
+Such engagement will be subject to formalised agreements between the City and the respective municipalities. - 7.5.
+The City's Events Policy does not apply to public gatherings and demonstrations as defined in the Regulation of Gatherings Act, 1993 (Act No. 205 of 1993). - 7.6.
+The City's Events Policy does not apply to workshops and meetings organised by City departments. - 7.7.
+The City's Events Policy does not apply to private or community functions which: - 7.7.1.
+Do not require the services of the City; - 7.7.2.
+Do not have implications for public safety, the environment and local communities.